psnaz/bilingual-mama/README.md

 ## Showcase

-A deployed link to the website can be found [here] (https://bilingual-mama.herokuapp.com/)
+A deployed link to the website can be found [here.](https://bilingual-mama.herokuapp.com/)

 ## Features